5 tips to sort out your hall

 Many parents claim that it's impossible to get their kids to hang up their coats when they come home.
 But if there are hooks for them at their own level, they are likely to use them instead of the floor.
 Choose a shallow storing rack with hooks, or add a couple of shelf hooks fastened on a wire shelf in a more comprehensive storage solution.
 Another alternative is to fasten a rack on the side of a bracket.

 Divide for the sake of order

 Divide up a wire shelf basket, so that each member of the family has their own compartment for gloves and caps.
 Label each compartment with a name so that there is more chance of things going in the right place.
-Wire shelf baskets come in two depths and three widths, dividers are available for 40 deep baskets.
+Wire shelf baskets come in two depths and three widths, dividers are available for 30 or 40 deep baskets.

 Smart storage – more space

 The space available in the hall is not always enough for everything that has to be stored there.
 But there might be an internal door nearby that could be used for storage?

 Using our Door and Wall rack you can simply hang storage space on a door without so much as a screw.
 You can then choose wire or mesh baskets and storing boards or racks suitable for your storage needs, and attach them to a wallband.
 Hats, gloves, umbrellas, bicycle accessories and other things you often use now have their own place in the hall.
 And if you don't have a door to use, but do have approx. 40 cm of wall, you can screw a wallband direct onto the wall instead.